m-voit/concepts-of-programming-languages/README.md

 ## Setup and requirements

-- Install Node.js 12 or newer.
-Older versions may work, but were not tested.
+- Installed Node.js 12.
+Other versions may work, but were not tested.

 ## Usage

 Open a terminal in the directory `./study-project/parser-js`.
-Then run one of the following npm scripts.
+Then run the following npm scripts.

 - `npm install` to install the dependencies required for running the tests.
 - `npm run test` to execute the tests.